Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 Prerequisites:

-ECON 375 Econometrics,
+ECON 375 Econometrics

-one further 300-level ECON paper; and
+Two further 300-level ECON papers

-18 further 300-level points.
+18 further 300-level points

 Postgraduate Diploma in Science (PGDipSci) in Economics